Two Confederate Statues Removed Peacefully. No Violence, No Torches. Brilliant Lawyering Instead

 Dr. Maya Angelou & Professor Calvin Sharpe Interdisciplinary Lecture Endowment On Peaceful Conflict

-event is free
+event is free and will be offered online

 In 1905 in Memphis, Tennessee, a large and artistically elegant equestrian statue of Nathan Bedford Forrest was erected, just as Jim Crow laws first appeared.
 In 1964 the city installed a statue of Jefferson Davis on the centennial of the Civil War, and just as federal Civil Rights and Voting Rights legislation was enacted.
 Late in 2017, with unanimous endorsement from City Council, both statues were removed.